 - Get started.
 You will be lead to a private room and asked to remove your pants and possibly your underwear.
 Some salons will give you disposable panties while others will work on your bikini area with the panties you’re already wearing.
-The technician will leave the room to let you get undressed and lie on a facial bed or massage table.

 - The consult.
 Once the technician returns, they will ask you how much hair you want to be removed.
 Some people prefer just a cleanup (the hair outside the panty line) while others like the line to go a bit deeper, and some hair off the top of the "triangle" also removed.
 They may ask you what type of bikini wax you would like when you make your appointment, so they know how much time to book.
 Make sure you have communicated with the technician and they know exactly how much hair you want left and removed.
 Be aware the price will go up as more hair is removed at most salons.